American Preteen Suicide Rates Increased More Than 8 Percent Annually Since 2008: Study

 The CDC encouraged people to call the 988 Suicide and Crisis Lifeline if they experience mental health stress or know about a loved one undergoing such situations.

 The U.S. Department of Health and Human Services (HHS) said the federal government has been working to improve suicide prevention efforts.
+In April, the administration introduced a new National Strategy for Suicide Prevention (National Strategy) and a Federal Action Plan.

-“The 10-year national strategy focuses on community-based suicide prevention; crisis response and treatment, surveillance, research, and quality control; and health equity in suicide prevention,” a HHS spokesperson told The Epoch Times on Aug.
+“The 10-year national strategy focuses on community-based suicide prevention; crisis response and treatment, surveillance, research, and quality control; and health equity in suicide prevention,” an HHS spokesperson told The Epoch Times on Aug.
 1.

 Two researchers involved with the July 30 study reported conflicts of interest.
 One researcher received grants from the American Foundation for Suicide Prevention, the National Institute of Mental Health, and other sources.
-The second researcher served as a member of the Scientific Advisory Board at Clarigent Health and received additional grants.
+The other researcher served as a member of the Scientific Advisory Board at Clarigent Health and received additional grants.